 The first paper in the special issue by Rexit, Tsui, Espino, Chrysanthis, Wesaratchakit, and Ye considers one challenge in fusing data from different sources, quickly and in an automated manner.
 As an example of this problem, the authors examine selecting the data that are health indicators for a given population.
 The authors use aggregate sales of over the counter medicines with aggregate counts of visits to hospitals' emergency rooms to identify the medicines, whose sales may accurately predict disease outbreaks.
 The problem is how to accomplish this in a speedy and efficient manner.
 The paper evaluates several approaches and presents a preferable "greedy search" algorithm for selecting the subset of over the counter medicines that are good predictors of disease outbreaks.

 The second paper in the special issue by Fabian, Ermakova, and Junghanns presents an architecture for sharing data across organizations, while maintaining the required security and privacy levels.
-The threat model only considers cloud service providers that may be curious, but it is a first step at carefully addressing the serious security and privacy concerns that arise in collaborative big data analytics.
-The authors do present a fairly comprehensive list of security and privacy requirements in the paper.
+The threat model considers cloud service providers who may be curious, but it is a first step at carefully addressing the serious security and privacy concerns that arise in collaborative big data analytics.
+The authors do present a comprehensive list of security and privacy requirements in the paper.
 The application area that is considered in this paper is again healthcare, but the use of business process notation makes it possible to extract the architectural aspects that are suitable for other application scenarios.

-Finally, the paper by Ulltveit-Moe and Oleschuk describes an approach to provide privacy or anonymization using XML messages, with the ability to reverse the anonymization where needed by using secret-key encryption.
+Finally, the paper by Ulltveit-Moe and Oleschuk describes an approach to provide privacy or anonymization using XML messages, with the ability to reveal identities where needed by using secret-key encryption.
 XML messages provide a standard approach for data sharing across organizations, making them suitable for collaborative data analytics.
 The work in this paper provides an early step for maintaining privacy (and reducing it where appropriate) based on specific policies.

 All of the papers in the special issue have a sub-focus on the performance aspects of the approaches, i.e., how efficiently can the techniques be implemented and whether they are actually feasible (of course under the assumptions stated in the paper).